-A landlord would not be allowed to distrain for rent due before the winding up commenced in respect of which he is a creditor of the company, but will need to prove his debt.
+A landlord would not be allowed to distrain for rent due before the commencement of winding up of the company in respect of which he is a creditor, but will need to prove his debt.

 Employees would be considered unsecured creditors of the company, except in respect of any statutory claims arising under the Companies Ordinance, which would constitute preferential debts.